 As far as most insurance companies are concerned, there are three types of drivers.

 What do you have to do to be labeled a high-risk driver?
 Anything that suggests you’re more likely than the average policyholder to file a claim that will cost your insurer money.
+That includes crashing your car or getting driving citations like speeding or running a red light.
 In turn, they’ll charge you more for car insurance.
 In fact, high-risk drivers can pay up to four times as much for the same insurance.
 No matter what your driving record looks like, QuoteWizard can help you save money on your car insurance.

 How do people end up categorized as high-risk drivers?
 Here are some common examples below: